Photo by chanakon laorob from Getty Images via Canva.com

 In this article:

-When you bought your home, the home inspection served to protect you.
-But now the tables have turned, and you’re in the hot seat.
-The issues brought to light will be your responsibility to fix or a basis on which to negotiate with the potential buyer.
+Back when the seller bought the home, the home inspection protected them.
+But now the tables have turned.
+The issues brought to light will be the seller’s responsibility to fix or a basis on which to negotiate with the potential buyer.

-Let’s focus on the good news—unless you’re conducting a pre-inspection, the fact that you’re preparing for a home inspection means a potential buyer made an offer, and that means that you’re one step closer to selling your home!
+Focus on the good news.
+Unless it's a pre-inspection, the demand for home inspection means a potential buyer made an offer, which makes the seller one step closer to sealing the deal!

 What Military Home Sellers Should Know About Home Inspections